ragtam/yt-player-angular/projects/yt-player-angular/README.md

 [options]
 ```

 `videoId` accepts the id of the video you want to play.
 To specify `options`, `PlayerOptions` interface can be used.
-Options object might contain following properties:
+Options object might contain following properties (all of them are optional):
 ```
 - width?: number;
 - heiht?: number;